 Time dependent Schrodinger equation: Time dependent Schrodinger equation and dynamical evolution of a quantum state; The Schrodinger equation in two and three dimensions.
 Properties of Wave Function.
 Interpretation of Wave Function Probability and probability current densities in three dimensions; Conditions for Physical Acceptability of Wave Functions.
 Normalization.
 Linearity and Superposition Principles.
 Eigenvalues and Eigen functions.
-The operator formalism in quantum mechanics, Fundamental operators in quantum mechanics the bra-ket notations, Hermitian operators, simultaneous eigenfunctions.
-Position, momentum and Energy operators; commutator of position and momentum operators; Expectation values of position and momentum.
+The operator formalism in quantum mechanics, Fundamental operators in quantum mechanics.
+Introduction of the bra-ket notations.
+Hermitian operators, simultaneous eigen functions.
+Commutation relations of fundamental operators.
+Expectation values.
 Wave Function of a Free Particle.

-Time independent Schrodinger equation: Hamiltonian, stationary states and energy eigen values; expansion of an arbitrary wave function as a linear combination of energy eigen functions; General solution of the time dependent Schrodinger equation in terms of linear combinations of stationary states; Separation of variables in one dimensional stationary states.
-Time evolution and expectation values of stationary and non-stationary states (single particle Hamiltonian).
-Application to spread of Gaussian wave-packet for a free particle in one dimension; wave packets, Fourier transforms and momentum space wave function; Position-momentum uncertainty principle.
+Time independent Schrodinger equation: Separation of variables.
+Hamiltonian, stationary states and energy eigen values; expansion of an arbitrary wave function as a linear combination of energy eigen functions; Application to spread of Gaussian wave-packet for a free particle in one dimension; wave packets, Fourier transforms and momentum space wave function; Position-momentum uncertainty principle.

-2. General discussion of bound states in an arbitrary potential continuity of wave function, boundary condition and emergence of discrete energy levels; application to one-dimensional problem- Particle in a box, the potential step, the potential barrier, square well potential; Quantum mechanics of simple harmonic oscillator-energy levels and energy eigen functions using Frobenius method; Hermite polynomials; ground state, zero point energy & uncertainty principle.
-Harmonic oscillators in matrix mechanics.
+2. General discussion of bound states in an arbitrary potential continuity of wave function, boundary condition and emergence of discrete energy levels; application to one-dimensional problem- square well potential; Quantum mechanics of simple harmonic oscillator-energy levels and energy eigen functions using Frobenius method; Hermite polynomials; ground state, zero point energy & uncertainty principle.